bandprotocol/oracle-consumer/docs/x/pricefeed.md

 #### CLI

-A user can query and interact with the pricefeedx module using the CLI.
+A user can query and interact with the pricefeed module using the CLI.

 ##### Query

-The query commands allow users to query pricefeedx state.
+The query commands allow users to query pricefeed state.

 ```
-consumerd query pricefeedx --help
+oracle-consumerd query pricefeed --help
 ```

 ##### params